Najafgarh Delhi, India Travel Guide

 Fewer crowds, moderate prices, tolerable temperatures.

-Weather transitions: hot in April, humid in September.
+Weather transitions: hot during The month of april, humid in September.

 Off-peak travel